tcpstorms/sondar/README.md

 Sondar aspires to be a full-fledged network scanner written in Go; similar to [Nmap](https://github.com/nmap/nmap).
 And with the use of Goroutines, it may possibly be even more efficient and performant; which is basically the goal.

-As of now, you can use it to do simple port scans on specific hosts.
+As of now, you can use it to do simple port scans on specified hosts.